Best Dog Food for Pancreatitis

 What’s the best dog food for Pancreatitis?

 There are two types of pancreatitis — acute and chronic — which can both be mild or severe.
-They are both painful and are caused by enzymes which support digestion activating in the pancreas and damaging/inflaming surrounding tissue and organs.
+They are both painful and are caused by enzymes that support digestion activating in the pancreas and damaging/inflaming surrounding tissue and organs.

 Although there are multiple causes of Pancreatitis, one of the main causes is a high-fat diet.
-This could be in the form of dog food but most commonly, dogs who suffer from pancreatitis are being fed human food or fatty scraps such as lamb or buttery treats.
+This could be in the form of dog food but most commonly, dogs who suffer from Pancreatitis are being fed human food or fatty scraps such as lamb or buttery treats.

 If you suspect your dog has Pancreatitis, you should visit your veterinarian immediately who can diagnose and treat your dog’s condition.
 This will include pain management and monitoring for further complications.